title banner for Derbyshire UK - Derbyshire and Peak District GuideHaddon Hall

 The chapel, completed in 1427, is notable for it's remarkable wall paintings.

 Over recent years Haddon Hall has provided a popular location for film and television productions.
 These include the feature films “Elizabeth” and “Jane Eyre”, and television productions “The Prince and the Pauper” and “Moll Flanders”.
 In March 2008 sees the arrival at the cinema of another period drama and potential blockbuster movie called The Other Boleyn Girl.
 The film is partly set in the Derbyshire Peak District with scenes shot in and around North Lees Hall at Hathersage, Haddon Hall, Cavedale, and Dovedale.
-The film stars Scarlett Johansson as Mary Boleyn and Natalie Portman as her ill-fated sister Anne.

 Information on other Derbyshire and Peak District Houses